andygup/angular-cli-esri/README.md

 #### Make sure the mapping app runs

-Now run the following command and you should see our mapping appear on the page
+Now run the following command and you should see our mapping appear on the page.

 ```
   ng serve
 ```

-If you see the mapping app and it runs without errors go ahead and shutdown `ng serve` with a `Control C`
+If you see the mapping app and it runs without errors go ahead and shutdown `ng serve` with a `Control C`.

 #### Build our spec and run it to make sure everything is good

-Copy `app.component.spec.ts` into the `/app` directory
+Copy `app.component.spec.ts` into the `/app` directory.

 ```
   import { TestBed, async } from '@angular/core/testing';